 In emergency situations, call 9-1-1.
 To contact Campus Safety, use the above numbers for the respective campus you are on.
-Remember that on campus, you must dial ‘9’ for an off campus number (example 9.630.0645).
+Remember that on campus, you must dial '9 and the area code' for an off campus number (example 9.630.0645).

 Walkways on the campus and all parking lots are well-lit.
 Regular safety evaluations of the campus are conducted and improvements are implemented as necessary.

 Campus Safety officers are on duty on a 24-hour, 365-days-per-year basis on the Cheyenne Campus and during open building open hours on the Albany County Campus (ACC) in Laramie.
 The Laramie City Police Department provides close patrols of the Albany County Campus throughout each day.
 The Laramie County Sheriff’s Department in Cheyenne and the Laramie Police Department in Laramie respond to complaints of a criminal nature.
 These law enforcement agencies frequently patrols the campus.
 Officers of the LCCC Campus Safety Department, while not sworn law enforcement officers and unable to make arrests, are employed to enforce traffic and parking regulations, assist distressed motorists, make building security checks, and assist students, employees, and the general public in ways which make their time on campus a safe and satisfying experience.
-For additional information on the Cheyenne Campus, contact the Campus Safety patrol officers who are located in the Campus Safety Patrol Office (AT 115 Patrol; AT 112 Asst.
-Director of Campus Safety).
-The Director of Campus Safety’s Office is located in BT 213.
-Please contact the Campus Safety staff to report criminal activity, suspicious activity, or other emergencies.
+For additional information on the Cheyenne Campus, contact the Campus Safety patrol officers who are located in the Campus Safety Patrol Office (PF 117).
+The Director of Campus Safety’s Office is located in PF 112.

 The Campus Safety Office prepares incident reports on reported crimes and all other incidents on campus.
 Any criminal activity on the Cheyenne campus is reported immediately to the Laramie County Sheriff’s Department.
 Criminal activity at the Albany County Campus (ACC) in Laramie is reported to the Laramie Police Department.
-All campus incidents are recorded on the Campus Safety Incident Log which is displayed on the 1st floor lobby bulletin board in Pathfinder, the Ludden Library (to the right of the main entrance), and outside of BT 213.
+All campus incidents are recorded on the Campus Safety Incident Log which is displayed at the Campus Safety window in Pathfinder, the Ludden Library (to the right of the main entrance), and the lower bulletin board in the BT building.
 Campus Safety is responsible for issuing parking citations for vehicles that are not parked appropriately.
 Fines may be associated with the issuance of parking citations.